roc-lang/roc/getting_started/linux_x86.md

     sudo ln -s  $(pwd)/zig-linux-x86_64-0.9.1/zig /usr/local/bin/zig
     ```

-1. Install a C compiler, for examples with C-based platforms:
+1. Install a C compiler, for apps with C-based platforms:

     ```sh
     # On a Debian-based distro like Ubuntu